 balancing test

-A “balancing test” is defined as a subjective test with which a court weighs competing interests.
-For instance, a court would weigh the interest between an inmate's liberty interest and the government's interest in public safety, to decide which interest prevails.
+A balancing test is a subjective test in which a court weighs competing interests.
+For instance, a court would weigh the interest of an inmate's liberty interest and the government's interest in public safety, to decide which interest prevails.

 Contrast: Bright-line rule